gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-less-code-more-fun.md

 Here's that

 {{{example url="../webgl-less-code-more-fun-quad.html" }}}

-`createBufferInfoFromArrays` basically makes an object that looks like this

-     bufferInfo = {
-       numElements: 4,        // or whatever the number of elements is
-       indices: WebGLBuffer,  // this property will not exist if there are no indices
-       attribs: {
-         a_position: { buffer: WebGLBuffer, numComponents: 3, },
-         a_normal:   { buffer: WebGLBuffer, numComponents: 3, },
-         a_texcoord: { buffer: WebGLBuffer, numComponents: 2, },
-       },
-     };

-And `setBuffersAndAttributes` uses that object to set all the buffers and attributes.

 Finally we can go what I consider possibly too far.
 Given `position` almost always has 3 components (x, y, z) and `texcoords` almost always 2, indices 3, and normals 3, we can just let the system guess the number